MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 ### Office built-in labeling client and the Azure Information Protection client

-If users have one of the Azure Information Protection clients installed ([unified labeling client](https://docs.microsoft.com/azure/information-protection/rms-client/aip-clientv2) or [classic client](https://docs.microsoft.com/azure/information-protection/rms-client/aip-client)), by default, the built-in labeling client is turned off in their Office apps.
+If users have the [Azure Information Protection client installed](https://docs.microsoft.com/azure/information-protection/rms-client/aip-clientv2), by default, the built-in labeling client is turned off in their Office apps.

 To use built-in labeling rather than the Azure Information Protection client for Office apps, use the instructions from the previous section but set the Group Policy setting **Use the Sensitivity feature in Office to apply and view sensitivity labels** to **1**.